gpreviatti/gpreviatti/README.md

 - 🌎 I'm living in Valinhos

-- Please check my personal projects below if you want know more what I'm currently doing
+Please, check my personal projects below if you want know more what I'm currently doing